-So far, ADAM has invested in a virtual doctors’ network, a luxury ski resort in Japan and a high-end food and beverage business.
+So far, ADAM has invested in a virtual doctors’ network, a luxury ski resort in Japan, a magnesium mine in China, and a high-end food and beverage business.
 There’s also a proposed investment in a maker of needle-free injections.

 The returns are high (coupons on the debt can be double-digit), but then ADAM is operating at the riskier end of the investment market.
 That being said, Harmony Capital ensures that transactions are structured with strong downside protection in place to protect ADAM’s interests.

 It should also be stressed, these are not throw-of-the-dice opportunities.
 Harmony’s team can spend as long as six months on due diligence.
 “Independent valuations are carried out at arms’ length,” Withana adds.

 At the March 2019 year-end, there was cash of US$8.8mln on the balance sheet and the unaudited estimated net asset value per share was US$1.10 or 86p per share.

 Harmony’s contacts around Asia mean there are plenty of deals to be done.

 “We have a very significant pipeline of opportunities; a number at the term sheet stage,” Withana explains.